sky-chaser-high/adobe-illustrator-scripts/README.md

 # XmpFunctions.js

 ### Description
-These functions gets the font, color or history properties used in the document from XMP.
+These functions gets the font, color or history properties that are used in the document from XMP.
 **See also:** [Adobe XMP Document](https://www.adobe.io/xmp/docs/)

 ### Usage